AFC Ajax: Amsterdam Tournament

 Established in 1975 as the Amsterdam 700 Tournament to celebrate 700 years of history in the city.
 The tournament was hosted annually each summer by Ajax until 1992, when the last edition of the original tournament was played.
 It returned in 1999 with the backing of the International Event Partnership (IEP).
 Four teams participated in the competition, played in a league format since 1986.
 Since its return, the tournament used an unusual point scoring system.
 As with most league competitions, three points were awarded for a win, one for a draw, and none for a loss.
 An additional point, however, was awarded for each goal scored.
 The system was designed to reward teams that adopted a more attacking style of play.
 Each entrant played two matches, with the winner being the club that finished at the top of the table.
 The original competition was held at Het Olympisch Stadion where Ajax played the bigget games until 1996.
 The Amsterdam Arena (now Johan Cruyff Arena) played host to the event since its return until the last edition was played in 2009.
-Ajax is the most successful team of the tournament, having won it a record ten times, while Benfica from Portugal were the last team to win the tournament, in 2009.
+Ajax is the most successful team of the tournament, having won it a record ten times, while Benfica from Portugal was the last team to win the tournament, in 2009.

 Copa Amsterdam

 Established in 2005, the Copa Amsterdam is an international friendly football tournament for Under-19 youth teams, that is organized by Ajax and the Amsterdam city council, which takes place at the Olympic Stadium as part of the annual Amsterdam Sports Weekend, a citywide sponsored initiative to promote 'sports and recreation' within the city of Amsterdam.
 Each Summer the city of Amsterdam and Ajax invite U-19 teams from various top clubs from around the World to participate in the tournament.
 Seven teams are invited and play in the competition every year.
 Over the years, clubs such as Barcelona, Juventus, Chelsea and Real Madrid have had their senior youth teams participate in the tournament.
-Cruzeiro from Brazil are the most successful club in the history of the tournament, having won it three times in total.
+Cruzeiro from Brazil is the most successful club in the history of the tournament, having won it three times in total.